LairdCP/BLE_Gateway_Firmware/docs/firmware_update.md

 Using mcumgr CLI and BLE is only supported on Linux or macOS.

-1. Transfer the update file to the MG100 using the mcumgr CLI via BLE.
+1. Transfer the update file to the device using the mcumgr CLI via BLE.

     ```
     mcumgr -t 20 -r 3 --conntype ble --connstring ctlr_name=hci0,peer_name='MG100-0303848' image upload /Users/ryan/Desktop/mg100_v3.0.103.bin